Why teach Spanish?

 Spanish is one of the fastest-growing languages in the world and it is spoken by an estimated 350 million people globally.
 Counting only native speakers, Spanish actually outranks English, which makes learning and teaching Spanish a smart choice.
 Teaching Spanish to UK students will also make it easier for them to take up their second foreign language, especially if it is another in the romance language family such as Italian or French

-Teaching Spanish can be a challenging and rewarding career in which you could earn £36k or more* per year.
+Teaching Spanish can be a challenging and rewarding career in which you could earn a competitive salary

-Our new enhanced service, Premier Plus, is available to those who wish to start training for a shortage subject such as Spanish, in the academic year 2012/13.
+Our enhanced service, Premier Plus, is available to those who wish to start training for a shortage subject such as Spanish in the academic year 2014/15, and hold (or are predicated) a first class, 2:1 or 2:2 degree.
 You’ll be eligible for exclusive benefits including personalised advice from a named adviser.

 Sign up with us

 Call the Teaching Line on 0800 389 2500 and receive tailored information and advice.

 What is life as a Spanish teacher like?

 Spanish teachers tend to work in vibrant departments where the use of technology and the sharing of ideas and resources are encouraged.